 Not Recognizing Accomplishments

 There is nothing more demotivating than not being able to eat the fruit of a tree you planted.
-And this is exactly how employees feel when they do not receive the acknowledgment they rightly deserve.
+And this is exactly how employees feel when they do not receive the acknowledgement they rightly deserve.

 Recognition encourages a person to do even better.
 It is a human tendency.
 And when there is a lack of encouragement, you can’t expect improvement, or even consistency, in work.
 And that’s not it, employees who go unrecognized for their efforts and good work for a long time even end up with nothing but contempt for their employers.
 As a manager, it is your responsibility to identify efforts and reward them to make sure that your team members stay motivated and productive.